kestra-io/docs/content/blogs/2023-11-15-kestra-sqs.md

-### Example 2: Process Messages from AWS SQS
+### Example 3: Process Messages from AWS SQS
-We've used the `io.kestra.plugin.aws.sqs.Publish` plugin to send messages to SQS, so can you guess the name of the plugin used to do the opposite?
-If you've guessed `io.kestra.plugin.aws.sqs.Consume`, you're absolutely right!
+In addition to writing an automated trigger, as shown in Example #1, you can also read and process queue messages manually with the `io.kestra.plugin.aws.sqs.Consume` plugin.

-This plugin requires you to set either the `maxDuration` or `maxRecords` parameter.
+It requires you to set either the `maxDuration` or `maxRecords` parameter.
 Since we already know there are 2 messages in a queue, we'll use the latter, just for convenience.
 Once again, the credentials will be stored in `taskDefaults` for this specific plugin.

 There's not much to it - the plugin is straightforward to use, but there are a couple of [extra parameters available](https://kestra.io/plugins/plugin-aws/tasks/sqs/io.kestra.plugin.aws.sqs.consume) if you want to dig deeper: